Fargo, North Dakota: Climate

 Because of its location in the Great Plains and its distance from both mountains and oceans, Fargo has an extreme humid continental climate (Köppen Dfb, bordering on Dwb), featuring long, bitterly cold winters and warm to hot, humid summers.
 It lies in USDA Plant hardiness zone 4a.
 The city features winters among the coldest in the contiguous United States; the coldest month of January has a normal mean temperature of 9.2 °F. There is an annual average of 43 days with a minimum of 0 °F or lower.
 Snowfall averages 51.4 in per season.
 Spring and autumn are short and highly variable seasons.
 Summers have frequent thunderstorms, and the warmest month, July, has a normal mean temperature of 70.7 °F; highs reach 90 °F on an average of 12.7 days each year.
 Annual precipitation of 24.0 in is concentrated in the warmer months.
 Record temperatures have ranged from −48 °F on January 8, 1887, to 114 °F on July 6, 1936; the record coldest daily maximum is −29 °F on January 22, 1936, while, conversely, the record warmest daily minimum was 82 °F, set four days after the all-time record high.
 On average, the first and last dates to see a minimum at or below the freezing mark are September 30 and May 8, respectively, allowing a growing season of 144 days.

-In 2011, Fargo won The Weather Channel's "America's Toughest Weather City" poll.
-After almost 850,000 votes, blizzards, cold, and floods secured the title for the city.